 Urge your Members of Congress to oppose any legislation that would eliminate or limit the tax-exempt status of municipal bonds and to restore advance refunding bonds, which allow counties to refinance municipal bonds once over the lifetime of the bond.

-Tax-exempt bonds were first established in our nation’s tax code in 1913 and are a well-established government financing tool.
-These bonds are predominantly issued by state and local governments for governmental infrastructure and capital needs purposes.
-The debt issued for capital projects help governments pay for public projects such as the construction or improvement of schools, streets, highways, hospitals, bridges, water and sewer systems, ports, airports and other public works.
+Tax-exempt bonds were written in the first tax code in 1913 and are a well-established financing tool.
+They are predominantly issued by state and local governments for governmental infrastructure and capital needs purposes.
+The debt issued for capital projects help governments pay for public projects, such as the construction or improvement of schools, streets, highways, hospitals, bridges, water and sewer systems, ports, airports and other public works.

 KEY TALKING POINTS:

-- Tax-exempt bonds are vital for infrastructure, justice and health needs because counties own and operate 45 percent of public roads and highways, own almost a third of the nation’s transit systems and airports, own 961 hospitals, manage 1,943 health departments and own the vast majority of the nation’s jails.
+Tax-exempt bonds are vital for infrastructure, justice and health needs because counties own and operate 45 percent of public roads and highways, own almost a third of the nation’s transit systems and airports, own 976 hospitals, manage 1,592 health departments and own many of the nation’s jails.

 For further information, contact: Jack Peterson at 202.661.8805 or email@example.com